 You should be done with your first draft and only later should you think about adding alliterations.

 That’s where a thesaurus will come in handy.
-After a little searching, you should be able to find words that begin in the same consonant sound.
+After a little searching, you should be able to find words that begin with the same consonant sound.
 Now, you have to put them together in a sentence.

 For example, if I want to write a tagline for a Mexican restaurant, I might say something like: